goschtl/zope/bluebream/website/docs/v1.0/gettingstarted.rst

 Example 2: Hello World with page template
 -----------------------------------------

-In this example, we will use a hello world using a page template.
+In this example, you will create a hello world using a page template.

 Create a page template
 ~~~~~~~~~~~~~~~~~~~~~~